 The American Library Association (ALA) Public Programs Office offers programming grants, traveling exhibitions and other resources for libraries of all types.
 Below is a list of current opportunities.
 To receive announcements about upcoming grants, subscribe to our electronic discussion lists.

 - Libraries Transforming Communities: Models for Change Travel Stipends for Small/Rural Public Libraries: Public libraries that serve small and/or rural communities are invited to apply for a travel stipend to attend a one-day dialogue and deliberation pre-conference workshop at the 2018 American Library Association (ALA) Annual Conference in New Orleans.
-Those interested in applying for a travel stipend should read the project guidelines and apply online by March 9, 2018.
+Apply by March 9, 2018.

 To stay informed about future offerings, sign up for the Programming Librarian e-newsletter.